skelouse/code-to-gpt/README.md

 ## Usage

-First create your prompt which will outline the expectations of chatGPT.
+Create your prompt to outline the expectations of chatGPT.
 Simply modify the example prompt below to fit your needs, and paste the content of the `send.gpt` file where indicated.

 ```shell
 # from inside a project you would like to parse
 code-to-gpt

 # then copy the contents of `send.gpt` and paste it below the prompt